zohaibmk/hacareem-khi-submissions/README.md

 ### Create A Branch

 Create a branch and check it out with your team name.

 `git checkout -b team-xx`

 **Example**

 `git checkout -b team-01`

 ### Put Your Changes

-Yes now here is the step where you put your changes in the create branch of your forked project.
+Yes now here is the step where you put your changes in branch you just created in your forked project.

 1. Add your files/folders using git add